TrevorStubbs/Microsoft-CSharp-Documentation-Examples/ExpressionsandStatements/README.md

 - `checked` and `unchecked`statements
     - used to control the overflow-checking context for integral-type arithmetic operations and conversions.

-- `lock` statments
+- `lock` statements
     - used to obtain the mutual-exclusion lock for a given object, execute a statement, and then release the lock

-- `using` statments
+- `using` statements
-    - used to obtain a resource, execute a statment, and then dispose of that resource.
+    - used to obtain a resource, execute a statement, and then dispose of that resource.

 ### [code examples](TODO)